-If our November and December 2019 mortgage business is an ongoing trend, then holiday let mortgages at 75% LTV are going to be very much in demand during 2020.
+If our November and December 2019 mortgage business is an ongoing trend, then buy to holiday let mortgages at 75% LTV are going to be very much in demand during 2020.

 75% LTV holiday let mortgages accounted for 92% of all business transactions over this period

 During the last recession, there was a long period, where the availability of a holiday let mortgage was restricted to a few lenders only, most pulled out of the market.
 Some never returned.
 During the recession, the LTV maximum was 60% in the pre-set lending criteria market, whereas just before the 2008 crash, LTVs on holiday let mortgage products had risen to 85%.

 However, our research has found that mortgage lenders that offer holiday let products, have a low arrears ratio on that mortgage book.
 Even during the hard times, their mortgage books have performed well, against other sectors of the market.

 In recent times, this knowledge has led to the availability of more 75% buy to holiday let mortgage products across mortgage lending participants.

 Will we see the return of 85% LTV holiday let mortgage products?